 Cloud Computing: CNBC Explains

-To hear the experts tell it, cloud computing may be the most innovative technology development in decades, or should be dismissed as a marketing tool for existing know-how that's as old as computers themselves.
+Cloud computing may be the most innovative technology development in decades—or regarded as just a mass marketing tool for know-how that's as old as computers themselves.

 Translation?
 Accessing the Internet anywhere, anytime and being able to use any or all of the data and applications that you want.

-When the technical jargon is stripped away, cloud computing can be grasped on its basic level—anytime, anywhere computing—without the user ever having to know much about the technology.
+So when the technical jargon is stripped away, cloud computing can be grasped on its basic leve—anytime, anywhere computing on your Mac or PC—without the user's ever having to know much about the technology.

 How Does It Work?

-"Cloud computing minimizes the hardware, like memory, and application requirements, like word processing, for the users and pools those resources in the 'cloud," says Danny McPerson, CSO of Verisign .
+"Cloud computing minimizes the hardware, like memory, and application requirements, like word processing, for the users and pools those resources in the cloud," said Danny McPherson, Verisign's chief security officer.

-So, a company in the business of hosting has specified data stored on its servers, a user fires up their computer, connects to the web (and to the servers holding their data), clicks on their application software and away they go.
+So: a company in the business of hosting has specified data stored on its servers; users fire up a computer, connect to the Web (and to the servers holding their data), click on their application software and away they go.

-What gets somewhat mind-numbing are the kinds of storage systems services used in cloud computing.
-There are three basic 'alphabet soup' levels of storage capabilities, but there's no real need to go into those here.
-Any or all three can be offered by the same provider—for a price.
+What is somewhat mind-numbing are the kinds of storage system services used in cloud computing.
+There are three basic "alphabet soup" levels of storage capabilities, but there's no real need to go into those here.
+All three can be offered by the same provider—for a price.

-And there are so-called public, private or hybrid clouds; public meaning the data is accessible to anyone, private being subject to a company's firewall or security system, and hybrid, which combines both public and private.
+And there are so-called public, private or hybrid clouds.
+Public means the data are accessible to anyone, private means subject to a company's firewall or security system, and hybrid combines both public and private.

-But it's fairly safe to say that most users are more than likely to be content knowing their data is stored somewhere other than their computer and they have access to it whenever and whereever they go online.
+But it's safe to say that most users are more content knowing their data are stored somewhere other than their computer and that they can access it whenever and wherever they go online.

 Who Uses Cloud Computing?

-The concept of cloud computing dates back to the 1960's.
+The concept of cloud computing dates to the 1960s.
 The phrase originates from the cloud symbol used by flow charts and diagrams to symbolize the Internet.
-The diagram to the left underscores the idea that any computer connected to the web has access to a pool of computing power, applications and files.
+The diagram to the left underscores the idea that any Web-connected computer has access to a pool of computing power, applications and files.

-The first reported public use of the term came in August of 2006 at a search engine conference in San Jose, Calif. when then Google CEO Eric Schmidt described one approach to data storage as "cloud computing."
+The first reported public use of the phrase was in August of 2006 at a search engine conference in San Jose, Calif., when Eric Schmidt (then Google's CEO), described one approach to data storage as "cloud computing."

-But in a sign of the ever-competitive Internet wars, research shows that Schmidt may have been trying to pre-empt Amazon, which was about to release its Elastic Compute Cloud system later that month.
+But in a sign of the ever-competitive Internet wars, research shows that Schmidt may have been trying to pre-empt Amazon, which was to release its Elastic Compute Cloud system later that month.